neeedz/mixedvolume/README.md

-# Reformatting network strings for mixed volume compuatations
+# Reformatting network strings for mixed volume computations

 We provide a Python script NetworkGenerator.py that will convert the list of reaction networks with exactly 2 species and 2 reactions that are formatted as integer strings like "22030312"